kyeongyong1/kyeongyong1.github.io/about.md

 active: about
 ---

+This is KyeongYong Blog.
+You can get useful information.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

 You can find the source code for the Jekyll new theme at: